iOS In-App Purchase Overview: Our Hands-On Experience

 The app sends a transaction request to an AppStore server.
-If the payment has been processed successfully, the server returns information on transaction — a specially formed data block — and the date when subscription expires.
+If the payment has been processed successfully, the server returns information on the transaction — a specially formed data block — and the date when the subscription expires.
 If the payment processing fails, the app preserves the initial limitations of use.

 Stage 2.
 Checking the subscription status